-Step 3: DigiCert verifies all information that is required to be verified by the Guidelines using a variety of sources, including Qualified Independent Information Sources, Qualified Government Information Sources, and the Applicant's Human Resources Department.

-Steps 3 and 4: DigiCert requests and receives a signed EV Authorization Letter from the Applicant (unless a valid EV Authorization Letter from the Applicant is already in its possession).

-Step 5: The Contract Signer is directed to a web page where the Subscriber Agreement is accepted by the Contract Signer.

-Step 6: The Certificate Approver is either contacted by telephone or directed to a web page whereby the Certificate Approver's approval of certificate issuance is obtained.

-Step 7: All signatures by Certificate Requesters, Certificate Approvers and Contract Signers are verified through follow-up procedures or telephone calls.

-Step 8: Two (2) DigiCert Validation Specialists must approve issuance of the Certificate (see Final Cross-Correlation and Due Diligence below).

-Step 9: A secure messaging system is used to send a certificate generation request to the DigiCert High Assurance EV CA, and the EV Certificate is created.

-Step 10: The Certificate Requester is notified that the Certificate has been created and is ready for download (or is sent to the Requester zipped in an e-mail).
+- Step 3: DigiCert verifies all information that is required to be verified by the Guidelines using a variety of sources, including Qualified Independent Information Sources, Qualified Government Information Sources, and the Applicant's Human Resources Department. - Steps 4 and 5: DigiCert requests and receives a signed EV Authorization Letter from the Applicant (unless a valid EV Authorization Letter from the Applicant is already in its possession). - Step 6: The Contract Signer is directed to a web page where the Subscriber Agreement is accepted by the Contract Signer. - Step 7: The Certificate Requester is directed to a web page whereby the Certificate Requester's official request for certificate issuance is submitted. - Step 8: The Certificate Approver is either contacted by telephone or directed to a web page whereby the Certificate Approver's approval of certificate issuance is obtained. - Step 9: All signatures by Certificate Requesters, Certificate Approvers and Contract Signers are verified through follow-up procedures or telephone calls. - Step 10: Two (2) DigiCert Validation Specialists must approve issuance of the Certificate (see Final Cross-Correlation and Due Diligence below). - Step 11: A secure messaging system is used to send a certificate generation request to the DigiCert High Assurance EV CA, and the EV Certificate is created. - Step 12: The Certificate Requester is notified that the Certificate has been created and is ready for download (or is sent to the Requester zipped in an e-mail).